Lynette Long: Early life and education

-Equal Visibility Everywhere
+Career

-Long is the Founder and President of Equal Visibility Everywhere (EVE), a not-for-profit that focuses on researching the under-representation of women on our nation's symbols and icons: currency, stamps, statues, Google Doodles, monuments and memorials, street names, and historical markers.
-Long was the first person to bring national attention to the fact that there was not a single woman represented on our nation's paper currency.
-As a result of her ground-breaking work and the efforts of other feminist groups, the Treasury Department will feature women on United States paper currency.
-Her research has brought national attention to the fact that only nine of the one hundred statues in National Statuary Hall in the United States Capitol honor women.
+Long is the founder and president of Equal Visibility Everywhere (EVE), a not-for-profit that focuses on researching the under-representation of women on our nation's currency, stamps, statues, monuments and memorials, street names, and historical markers.
+Long was the first person to bring national attention to the fact that there were no woman represented on US paper currency.
+As a result of her work and the efforts of other feminist groups, the Treasury Department promised to feature women on United States paper currency.

+In 2010, Long's research brought national attention to the fact that only nine of the one hundred statues in National Statuary Hall in the United States Capitol honor women.
 Long was instrumental in securing authorization for a statue of Amelia Earhart in the United States Capitol.
 Long was also instrumental in the removal of the statue of Confederate General Edmund Kirby Smith from the United States Capitol.
 Smith represented Florida and was replaced with a statue of Mary McLeod Bethune.
 Long has focused awareness around the country on the general lack of female statuary which has led to an increase in the number of statues of women nationwide.

+Long speaking before the unveiling of a Florida Historical Marker honoring Eleanor Galt Simmons.

-Long is also spearheading the Florida Women's Historical Marker Initiative which is an effort to increase the number of Florida State Historical Markers honoring women.
+Long is spearheading the Florida Women's Historical Marker Initiative, an effort to increase the number of Florida State Historical Markers honoring women.
 At the time of her initial research in 2017, only six of the 950 markers in the State of Florida specifically honored women.
-Since 2017, Long has successfully applied for and found funding for numerous Florida State Historical Markers honoring women including, Miami Founder Julia Tuttle, Miami Beach Preservationist Barbara Baer Capitman, Aviatrix Amelia Earhart, Doctor Eleanor Galt Simmons, and Seminole Chief Betty Mae Tiger Jumper.
-In 2024 Long wrote and championed legislation (Florida House Bill 629 and Senate Bill 716) which would require the State of Florida to honor 100 additional women with historical markers in the next decade.
+Since 2017, Long has found funding for numerous Florida State Historical Markers honoring women including Miami founder Julia Tuttle, Miami Beach Preservationist Barbara Baer Capitman, Aviatrix Amelia Earhart, doctor Eleanor Galt Simmons, and Seminole Chief Betty Mae Tiger Jumper.

-Long's research on the lack of symbolic representation of women and its psychological impact on women and girls and been published widely.
-She is a frequent guest speaker at local and national events.
+In 2024, Long wrote and championed legislation (Florida House Bill 629 and Senate Bill 716) which would require the State of Florida to honor 100 additional women with historical markers in the next decade.
+In 2025, Long unveiled a Florida Historical Marker honoring Marathon Swimmer, Diana Nyad.